prikhi/pencil/docs/source/devguide/tutorial/firstshape.rst

 Let's begin with a collection contains a simple shape that provides a *Hello World* text item.
-This shape contains Property definitions, element definitions in the Content section and the behaviours that make the content change according to property values.
+This shape contains Property definitions, element definitions in the Content section and the behaviors that make the content change according to property values.

 .. code-block:: xml